ringrazor2/Accuenergy-code-submission/README.md

 - User's current location detection
 - Geolocation services

+Note: Clicking on marker or address in sidebar will take you to location on map

 ![App Screenshot](./public/app_screenshot.PNG)

 ### Getting Started

-clone repository and install all dependencies configure API keys and variables (.env.local)
+clone repository and install all dependencies.

+configure API keys and variables (.env.local)

 keys needed: